Simple pattern for Tube End Caps. The patterns are for various sizes

 What Is An End Cap?

-End caps allow, via their design, a place to hook a jump ring and, at the other end, a tube to solder or glue some form of cord.
+End caps allow, via their design, a place to hook a jump ring and, at the other end, a tube to solder or glue some form of a cord.
 End caps are used in the construction of bracelets and necklaces, among other applications.

 They are easy and quick to make but, require careful sawing.
 Make a few of these and you’ll improve your sawing and detail work quickly!